 - A. After the verification of an initiative petition or referendum, the commissioner shall inform the following individuals, in the following order, that they may claim the role of primary opponent.

-- a.
-ASISU president
+- ASISU president

-- b.
 All other ASISU elected officers

-- c.
 Any registered party chairpersons

-- d.
 Any registered student

 - B. The primary opponent may then submit to the commission a statement for the Voters' Guide.